NOC-MSM/CoNES/docs/building.rst

 =========================

 In this section an overview of how a NEMO SIF is built under the CoNES project is presented.

-- Summary of the defination file used to build the SIF

-- Build on a variety of platforms

-- summarise building from the command line and using gihub actions as an immuatble Singularity Image File (SIF)

-- touch on sandbox builds allowing the user to shell/read/write access to the container

-- converting images and producing definiation files from existing SIFs
+Using a definition file a SIF can be built on the command line or using GitHub actions.
+We'll also touch on sandbox builds, allowing the user to shell/read/write access to the container, converting image files and producing definition files from existing SIFs.
 First the definiation file used in the various builds is summarised:

 Definition File
 ===============